 As compliance is effectively a final hurdle prior to going to market, it can be overlooked at the earliest stages of development.
-However, once design and prototyping are under way, costs associated with making changes increase.
-Consideration should therefore be made to avoid costly scenarios: a product which requires significant design changes at the compliance stage could introduce significant delays to taking the product to market.
-This are implications here; for example, an innovative product could miss out on the advantages of being first to market in the event of long delays.
+However, once design and prototyping are underway, costs associated with making changes increase.
+Consideration should therefore be made to avoid costly scenarios: a product that requires significant design changes at the compliance stage could introduce significant delays in taking the product to market.
+This is implications here; for example, an innovative product could miss out on the advantages of being first to market in the event of long delays.

 From the beginning, EMC compliance must be a design consideration.
 Fortunately, the principles of good EMC design and smart RF design are similar.
 Although some engineers may rely entirely on shielding as their suppression strategy, in most cases, single solutions do not exist.
 Rather, a combination of strategies is required to achieve compliance.
 In addition to shielding, the focus of EMC design should include grounding, filtering, component selection, and printed circuit board (PCB) layout.
 If experienced EMC design talent is not available in-house, seek the advice of an EMC consultant familiar with that particular radio technology.
 Involve your expert at regular intervals during the design cycle.

 The FCC rules for wireless devices are found in Title 47 of the Code of Federal Regulations (CFR).
 Title 47 is organized into parts that cover the various radio services.
 While TCBs can provide services for most testing and certification needs, there are a few restrictions.

 TCBs are prohibited from the following activities: